 A sand wedge with high bounce is between 10-14 degrees of bounce.

-You should use a sand wedge with the higher bounce if you
+You should use a sand wedge with the higher bounce if:

-- hit steep with your golf swing with deep divots
+1. You hit steep with your golf swing with deep divots.

-- You golf course has soft ground, and soft fluffy bunkers
+3. You golf course has soft ground, and soft fluffy bunkers.

 Why Use a Sand Wedge With Low Bounce (6 to 10 Degrees)?

-A low bounce sand wedge is for a golfer who plays on firmer conditions with much tighter lies than most course and a golfer who likes to see a more open club face at address.
+A low bounce sand wedge is for a golfer who plays on firmer conditions with much tighter lies than most courses and a golfer who likes to see a more open club face at address when chipping off tighter lies.

 6 to 10 degrees of bounce is normal for a low bounce sand wedge.

-Lower bounce on a sand wedge is best for you it
+Lower bounce on a sand wedge is best for you if:

 What is the Best Bounce for a 56 Degree Wedge?